OpenWaterFoundation/swsi-story-sp-entities/analysis/README.md

 * Municipal data are processed next.
 Various steps clean up the data and correct misspellings of municipalities.
 Some municipalities have data split into more than one record because the municipality is in more than one county and these needed to be summed together.
-* Dataset is output to CSV format; years are in a single column of data ([municipal-population-historical-yearsinsinglecolumn.csv](https://github.com/OpenWaterFoundation/swsi-story-sp-entities/blob/master/analysis/municipal-population-historical-yearsinsinglecolumn.csv)).
+* Dataset is output to CSV format; years are in a single column of data.  *Currently not used*
 * Cleaned up historical and forecast datasets are then reconfigured for specific purposes.
 * County population forecast dataset is enhanced to include the percent change in population since 2017.
 This step is used for the creation of a dataset that can potentially be used to create a heatmap of the change in population for counties in the Basin.